 Most angels will request either an executive summary or a pitch deck which is pretty similar.
 The angel investor isn't interested in finding out as much information as possible about the deal at this point, just understanding it is a viable business venture and has the potential to deliver a profitable return.

 In fact, they are looking to find out as little information about the deal in order to determine whether or not they want to spend more time with this company and its founder.

 It's not a good idea to inundate the investor with every last piece of information ever collected for fear of them “not seeing everything.”

 They are likely reviewing a dozen other deals at the same time so they couldn't review a tome of knowledge, even if they wanted to (which again, they don't).

 Founders should simply let them know that more information is available upon request.

 The more traditional request from an investor is to ask for an executive summary.
-Over the past decade this has become less and less common, with most preferring a pitch deck.
+Over the past decade, this has become less and less common, with most preferring a pitch deck.

-Founders can expect the angel investor to jump to the one section they’re most concerned about, read a couple paragraphs, and then maybe look a little deeper.
+Founders can expect the angel investor to jump to the one section they're most concerned about, read a couple of paragraphs, and then maybe look a little deeper.